 Obstructive sleep apnea (OSA) is a disorder that is characterized by obstructive apneas and hypopneas due to repetitive collapse of the upper airway during sleep.
 Continuous positive airway pressure (CPAP) is an effective therapy for OSA, but adherence is suboptimal .
 The prevalence, consequences, and identification of nonadherence will be reviewed here.
 Interventions that may improve adherence are also discussed.
 Initiation of CPAP therapy is described separately.
 (See "Initiation of positive airway pressure therapy for obstructive sleep apnea in adults".)

 Definition — There is no consensus on the definition of nonadherent use to CPAP treatment.
-Several studies have shown that normalization of daytime sleepiness, quality of life, and neurocognitive function improve with four or more hours of use [1-4].
+We suggest that less than four hours be used as a general metric, since several studies have shown that normalization of daytime sleepiness, quality of life, and neurocognitive function improve with four or more hours of use [1-4].
 Improvements in cardiovascular disease conditions and diabetes have also been greater in those using CPAP for greater than four hours [5-7].
 Studies have used four hours as the cutoff point differentiating adherence and nonadherence to the treatment, and consequently insurers have also adopted this cutoff.
-We suggest that four hours be used as a general metric, but outcome expectations should be individually defined to determine the appropriate target for nightly usage.
+However, outcome expectations should be individually defined to determine the appropriate target for nightly usage.

 The expectation of nightly use is dependent upon patient goals.
 For example, one study showed that in those who have impaired levels on several salient outcomes, the duration of use to achieve a normal value depends on the metric .
 If the goal is to improve self-reported sleepiness, four hours of use was sufficient to achieve a normal score on the Epworth Sleepiness Scale .
 In evaluating fitness for duty in a commercial truck driver, six hours would be needed to achieve a normal level of objective alertness in the multiple sleep latency test, and 7.5 hours would be required to improve to normal daytime functioning on the Functional Outcomes of Sleep Questionnaire .
 Five hours of use improved neurobehavioral performance .